rust-lang/book/src/ch05-01-method-syntax.md

 When we defined `distance()`, we took both `self` and the other argument by reference.
 Yet, we needed a `&` for `p2` but not `p1`.
 What gives?

-This feature is called ‘automatic referencing’, and calling methods is one of the few places in Rust that has behavior like this.
+This feature is called *automatic referencing*, and calling methods is one of the few places in Rust that has behavior like this.
 Here’s how it works: when you call a method with `self.(`, Rust will automatically add in `&`s or `&mut`s to match the signature.
 In other words, these are the same: